hazelcast/hazelcast-reference-manual/src/DiscoveringNativeClients.md

-### Discovering Members with Multicast Plugin
+### Discovering Native Clients

-Hazelcast members and native clients can find each other with Multicast Discovery Plugin.
-This plugin is implemented using Hazelcast Discovery SPI.
-In order to use multicast discovery both hazelcast members and clients should configure plugin.
+Hazelcast members and native clients can find each other with multicast discovery plugin.
+This plugin is implemented using [Hazelcast Discovery SPI](#discovery-spi).
+You should configure the plugin both at Hazelcast members and clients in order to use multicast discovery.

-To configure your cluster for Multicast Plugin follow these steps:
+To configure your cluster to have the multicast discovery plugin, follow these steps:

 - Disable the multicast and TCP/IP join mechanisms.
 To do this, set the `enabled` attributes of the `multicast` and `tcp-ip` elements to `false` in your `hazelcast.xml` configuration file
 - Set the `enabled` attribute of the `hazelcast.discovery.enabled` property to `true`.
-- Add multicast discovery strategy configuration to your xml file.
+- Add multicast discovery strategy configuration to your XML file, i.e., `<discovery-strategies>` element.

 The following is an example declarative configuration.